What is Breast Reduction (Mammaplasty)?

+Breast reduction, or mammaplasty, is a cosmetic procedure to reduce the size of women’s breasts.
 Women who are unhappy about having large breasts and/or want to treat symptoms such as back pain, breathing problems, and poor posture, may benefit from a breast reduction.
-This procedure removes fat, glandular tissue and skin from the breasts.
+This cosmetic procedure removes fat, glandular tissue and skin from the breasts.
 The resulting smaller breasts increase patient comfort and look more proportional to the rest of the body.

-Ideal candidates for reduction mammaplasty are women with oversized breasts that are causing medical problems, low self-esteem, and/or physical or social discomfort.
+Ideal candidates for reduction mammaplasty are women with oversized breasts.
+These breasts are causing medical problems, low self-esteem, and/or physical or social discomfort.
 Women who are pregnant or breastfeeding cannot undergo reduction mammaplasty.

 Breast Reduction Procedure

 Reduction mammaplasty is a procedure that requires general anesthesia.
-Depending on the technique used and the individual case, it takes from 2 to 5 hours to perform.
+Depending on the technique used and the individual case, it takes Dr. Guarnieri 2 to 5 hours to perform.
 Some incisions used include:

 - Two rings, one larger than the other, around the areola